dcompara/Laser-interaction-in-fields-rate-equations-forces/README.md

 It has been developed under Code::Blocks and Windows.
 The inputs are 2 external files describing the levels (with information about their energy + linear or quadratic Stark, Zeeman effect) and the transitions lines (dipole transitions, photodetachement or photoionization cross sections).

-A file named Liste Param.h contains parameters to run the simulation such as: sample size, temperature, magnetic fields and for the laser beams (waist size and position, polarisation, power, linewidth, wavelength, ...).
+A file named Liste Param.h contains parameters (nad lots of useful comments on them) to run the simulation such as: sample size, temperature, magnetic fields and for the laser beams (waist size and position, polarisation, power, linewidth, wavelength, ...).

 A Kinetic Monte Carlo algorithm  evolves in motion (forces under extranal fields + optical dipole forces) and event (absorption or emission)